hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 #### Creating a dataset

-In this section you are going to create a [new QuickSight dataset using Amazon S3 files](https://docs.aws.amazon.com/quicksight/latest/user/create-a-data-set-s3.html).
+In this section, you are going to create a [new QuickSight dataset using Amazon S3 files](https://docs.aws.amazon.com/quicksight/latest/user/create-a-data-set-s3.html).

 From the [QuickSight home page](https://us-east-1.quicksight.aws.amazon.com/sn/start):